 Nails

 Nailing is a rather old joining method.
 However, with optimized nail shapes and high velocity application, it still addresses modern requirements, especially if non-steel materials are involved.
 The components, which are connected by this type of connector, may consist of steel, aluminium, magnesium, or plastic.
-Figure 38 shows an example of the cross section of an applied nail:
+Figure 38 shows an example of the cross-section of an applied nail:

 8329_ed1fig38.EPS